Abdullah-Engineer/CV-Project/README.md

    - Encode class labels and split the dataset into training, validation, and test sets.
    - Build and compile the CNN using TensorFlow/Keras.
    - Train the model using the training set and monitor the performance on the validation set.
-   - Evaluate the model’s accuracy and generate performance visualizations (loss curves, accuracy curves, confusion matrix).
+   - Evaluate the model’s accuracy and generate performance visualizations (loss curves, accuracy curves, confusion matrix, etc.).

 ## Code Structure
 The project code is organized as follows:

 - **Data Acquisition & Preprocessing:**